Victoria Theatre (Newcastle): History

 The theatre was also used for films by Haymarket, Union Theatres, Snider and Dean and, lastly Hoyts, who took control of the Victoria in 1942.
 CinemaScope was installed around 1955, with no widening of the somewhat decorated proscenium.
 It is believed that Hoyts repainted the auditorium.
 Movies shown at the Victoria Theatre included: A Daughter of the Gods, Trader Horn, Gone With The Wind, Seven Little Australians, The 39 Steps, Fantasia, Snow White and the Seven Dwarfs and The White Cliffs of Dover.

 J C Williamson's continued to hold live shows there into the 1950s and 1960s.
 In the 1950s and 1960s, the theatre saw an ice skating show from the United States (1953), Oklahoma!
 (1953), National Opera seasons in 1951 with Ivan Menzies and 1954, Joan Hammond singing in Tosca in 1957, Ziegfeld Follies (1962), Snow White and the Seven Dwarfs from London (1963), The Sound of Music (1963) and June Bronhill performing The Merry Widow (1964).

 After a 90-year career, the theatre quietly closed in 1964 with the Bette Davis film Who's Buried in my Grave.
-The theatre was retained in a certain way as if, it could be reopened for live theatre, the huge velvet stage curtain hanging forlornly at half-mast.
+The theatrical apparatus was retained as if might one day be reopened for live theatre, the huge velvet stage curtain hanging forlornly at half-mast.

 Since closing the theatre the vestibule (lower foyer) and back stalls area has been subject to alteration for retail purposes.
 It was bought by W. Eastham for 33,000 pounds in November 1966 and in 1967 it opened as Eastham's Theatre Store.
 This went into liquidation in 1982. c.
 1998 clothing business Jeans Connection rented the building on a weekly basis, creating an internal retail shell.
 In 1999 the building was bought by Ambrow P/L and opened as a toyshop (Supertoys).
 In 2004 it was bought by veteran hotelier Arthur Launry, and after being empty and derelict for a decade, it was sold to Century Venues (owners of the Enmore Theatre) in November 2015 with plans to refurbish it to its former glory.